In This Article...

 This type features heavily in outdoor tournaments option consists of an archer shooting arrows at a stationary target, typically in the shape of a bullseye.
 It can be done indoors or outdoors.

-As the name implies, this sport conducted is outdoors on a course and is more challenging than other forms of archery.
+As the name implies, field archery is conducted outdoors on a course and is more challenging than other forms of archery.

 You’re still shooting at targets, but they’re set up at different points along the course and the distance to each target varies.
 For added challenge and difficulty, some of the targets may also vary in size.
 This size variation increases the difficulty level and embellishes the challenge.